Home Solar Battery Storage How many solar batteries do I need? – Sizes & Types

 The lifespan of solar batteries is affected by some factors.
 These factors include the type of battery, care, and maintenance.

 A solar battery well maintained will last longer.
-Maintenance is mostly on Lead-acid batteries that have you regularly clean terminals of any corrosion, avoid overcharging, among other maintenance procedures.
+Maintenance is mostly on Lead-acid batteries that have you regularly clean terminals of any corrosion, and avoid overcharging, among other maintenance procedures.
 Proper maintenance will extend its lifespan.

 The type of battery is the next factor that affects the lifespan of a battery.
 In this case, you will find Lithium Batteries to have the longest lifespan followed by Saltwater batteries then Lead Acid batteries.